easyuc/EasyUC/uc-dsl/README.md

 found in the subdirectory [`ucdsl-proj`](ucdsl-proj).
 It builds upon the EasyCrypt implementation, and is distributed under the same software license.
 The software is still under development.
-A debugger is in being written, and the translator into EasyCrypt is yet to be written.
+A debugger is being written, and the translator into EasyCrypt is yet to be written.

 Building the UC DSL Tool